LukasKri/Flex-Panels-Vanilla-JS/README.md

 * [Status](#status)
 * [Contact](#contact)

-## General info
-Virtual Drum Assistant - a web page for drum lovers and enthusiasts or anyone, who wants to give it a go with virtual drums.

 ## Technologies
 * HTML5
 * CSS3
-* DOM
 * JavaScript

 ## Setup
 All you need is just a web browser and internet access.

 ## Gained knowledge
-* HTML structure and the hierarchy of HTML page
 * Basic DOM manipulation via JavaScript:
   * Targeting nodes and its properties and methods
   * Using events for dynamic changes

-## Screenshot

 ## Status
 Project is: _finished_.